shalaje/-bank-system-/README.md

 ## Overview

-The Bank Management System is a simple Java-based application that simulates basic banking operations such as creating accounts, depositing money, withdrawing money, and transferring funds between accounts.
+The Bank System is a simple Java-based application that simulates basic banking operations such as creating accounts, depositing money, withdrawing money, and transferring funds between accounts.
 This project demonstrates using Object-Oriented Programming (OOP) principles such as inheritance, encapsulation, and polymorphism.

 ## Features